edge-servers/immunity-docs/developer/contributing.rst

 ~~~~~~~~~

 If you follow these guidelines closely your contribution will have a
-very positive impact on the OpenWISP project.
+very positive impact on the Immunity project.

 Thanks a lot for your patience.